GromovoiStanislav/Kafka_node/README.md

 - 22 - Simplifying Kafka Testing with Jest (JS)
 - 23 - Real-time Data Processing with Express, Kafka and MySQL (JS)
 - 24 - Kafka implementation in NestJS example (TS)
+- 25 - NestJS notification service with Kafka and Prisma